tonyly/the_refactory/README.md

 todo

-10/16-10/20
+10/30-11/3

-- client page
+- content update

-- jenky screen issue
 - message feature

 Misc.
   - heroku test (with seeds & restart)
-  - content update

 *************************************

 ????s
   - saving a json object or an array in DB
   - anonymous?

-  - something/:id/anything/:id
+  - something/:id/anything/:id >> I figured it out, just make the path, can do user_id as well

 more
   - analytics - sonarcube